-‘American Idol’ Reboot: Will Simon Cowell, Paula Abdul & Randy Jackson Return?
+‘American Idol’ Reboot: Will Simon Cowell, Paula Abdul, & Randy Jackson Return?

 There’s been much speculation about American Idol returning to TV screens since it aired its final episode on Fox in 2016, and TMZ is now reporting that bringing the singing show back is almost a done deal and that it could be back as early as March 2018.

-“ABC wants the show and is far along in the negotiations with Fremantle, which produces the show” a source told the site of American Idol’s return on ABC and not Fox, which is where it originally aired since it first premiered in 2002 with Simon, Paula and Randy as the original judges.
+“ABC wants the show and is far along in the negotiations with Fremantle, which produces the show,” a source told the site of American Idol’s return on ABC and not Fox, which is where it originally aired since it first premiered in 2002 with Simon, Paula, and Randy as the original judges.

 The outlet even claimed that ABC is so far along in negotiations that the network could announce American Idol’s return as early as next week.

-As for if the show will look more like the 2002 version with Simon, Paula and Randy or the 2016 version which saw Jennifer Lopez, Harry Connick Jr. and Keith Urban as judges, that’s still up in the air.
+As for if the show will look more like the 2002 version with Simon, Paula, and Randy or the 2016 version which saw Jennifer Lopez, Harry Connick Jr. and Keith Urban as judges, that’s still up in the air.

 According to Radar Online, rather than asking Simon to return, sources are claiming that producers allegedly want to shake things up and ask Kanye West to join the judging panel.